ihoverlord/dx-open/README.md

 Open any NPM module github page in your browser from your console.

-First install dx-open model globally on your system
+First install dx-open module globally on your system

     npm install -global dx-open